paeselhz/RStudio-Shiny-Server-on-GCP/README.md

 Now, we have R installed at our virtual machines, and we need to install the RStudio server in order to access it through the external ip address at door 8787(which is default).
 To do that, we need to install gdebi first, which is used to install both Shiny Server and Rstudio Server.

-The following code will install gdebi, download the .deb file that hosts the RStudio server file, and execute it.
+The following code will install gdebi, download the .deb file that contains the RStudio server file, and execute it.
 ```
 sudo apt-get install gdebi-core
 wget https://download2.rstudio.org/rstudio-server-1.1.383-i386.deb